scafer/traefik-duckdns-letsencrypt/README.md

 ## Usage

-To add a new service behind Traefik, simply create a new Docker Compose file in the `services` directory, following the example of the `whoami` service.
+To add a new service behind Traefik, simply create a new entry in the `services` section, following the example of the `whoami` service.

 ## Conclusion